danyaalh123/AXD-Parametric-Speaker-Installation/Parametric Speaker Theory.md

 ### Carrier Frequency (40 kHz)

-The ultrasonic carrier frequency selected (40 kHz) optimizes the trade-off between directionality and atmospheric absorption.
-Frequencies higher than 20 kHz ensure inaudibility, while the relatively short wavelengths (approximately 8.5 mm at 40 kHz) facilitate highly directional emission patterns.
-Higher frequencies provide improved directionality due to shorter wavelengths but experience significantly greater atmospheric absorption, thus limiting effective range and efficiency.
-Therefore, 40 kHz is a practical compromise that maintains substantial directivity with manageable ultrasonic absorption, providing a sufficient beam length and audible sound level.
+We have chosen a 40 kHz ultrasonic carrier frequency as it strikes a balance between directionality and atmospheric absorption.
+At this frequency, the short wavelengths (approximately 8.5 mm) enable a highly directional emission pattern.
+While higher frequencies offer even greater directivity due to their shorter wavelengths, they also suffer from increased atmospheric absorption, reducing their effective range and efficiency.
+By contrast, 40 kHz provides a practical compromise, maintaining strong directivity while keeping ultrasonic absorption manageable.
+Additionally, 40 kHz transducers are widely available and cost-effective, making them an accessible choice for our application.

 ### References